Early Environmental Social and Governance (ESG) Investing

 Nearly two decades later, environmentally friendly funds are more commonly known as socially responsible funds or sustainable funds.
 The keywords – environmental, social, and governance (ESG) – have become part of the investment lingo.
-Many investment funds also now avoid weapons, animal cruelty, fossil fuels, nuclear power, alcohol, and gambling.
-These strategies now provide a much improved and diversified approach to investors seeking environmental and corporate governance standards that align with their social values.
+Investors have become increasingly curious about sustainable investing, and how they can select ESG funds that align with their social values.

 Environmental investing now includes many different aspects to conserve and protect our surroundings.
 Besides solar and water, air quality and emissions are examined when picking companies to invest in.
 The amount of energy use, natural resources, and land use are examined and compared to make decisions about their qualifications for being green.
 Waste management and hazardous materials usage are reviewed before they are added to an environmentally friendly portfolio.

 Socially responsible investing has brought to the forefront what kind of relationships a company has with its employees and community.
 These objectives are reviewed to meet the specific criteria around production quality, safety, and labor standards.

 Is the company having a positive impact on its local community?
 Other factors that are reviewed include health care and educational opportunities that are being offered.
 All of these can impact a fund’s decision process on what to include in their investment portfolio.